-Hypothesis 3: Heterozygous inactivating mutations of the GNAS1 gene, through a reduction in functional GNAS1 mRNA and/or $G_s$ protein, alter cellular signaling pathways that direct osteoblast differentiation.
+Hypothesis 4: Heterozygous inactivating mutations in the GNAS1 gene alter cellular signaling pathways that direct osteoblast differentiation.

-Our immediate research is intended to accomplish the following specific aims:
+Our immediate research is intended to accomplish seven specific short-term aims:

-- 1. Continue to screen genomic DNA for mutations in the GNAS1 gene in POH patients by PCR amplification and DNA sequencing. - 2.
-Compare the identified GNAS1 mutations in POH patients to those found in patients with AHO, in order to further understand the differences and similarities between these two conditions. - 3.
+- 1. Continue to screen genomic DNA for mutations in the GNAS1 gene in POH patients by PCR amplification and DNA sequencing. - Compare the identified GNAS1 mutations in POH patients to those found in patients with AHO/PHPIa, in order to further understand the differences and similarities between these two conditions. - 3.
 Examine expression of the GNAS1 gene in POH patients by quantitation of (a) GNAS1 mRNA (by RT-PCR) and (b) Gs-alpha, the protein product of the GNAS1 gene (by immunoblot analysis). - 4.
-Perform functional analysis of Gs-alpha protein in POH patients' cells (by G-protein-mediated cAMP activity assays). - 5.
-Evaluate the effects of maternal/paternal inheritance of the defective GNAS1 gene on phenotypic expression in all available pedigrees showing inheritance of POH. - 6.
+Perform functional analysis of Gs-alpha protein in POH patients' cells (by G-protein-mediated cAMP activity assays).

+- 5. Evaluate the effects of maternal/paternal inheritance of the defective GNAS1 gene on phenotypic expression in all available pedigrees showing inheritance of POH. - 6.
 Investigate Gs-alpha protein expression in POH lesional tissue by immunohistochemical analysis. - 7.
-Examine the effects of heterozygous GNAS1 gene inactivation on osteoblast and adipocyte differentiation.
+Examine the effects of GNAS1 inactivation on the cell signaling pathways that result in bone formation.